How to Optimize Your Website for Search Engines

 Tips for Effective Keyword Research:

-- Use tools like Google Keyword Planner, Ahrefs, or SEMrush to identify high-volume, low-competition keywords.
+- Use tools like Google Keyword Planner, Ahrefs, or SEMrush to identify relevant keywords.

 - Focus on long-tail keywords (e.g., "best coffee shops in New York") as they often have less competition and higher conversion rates.